AarshShah9/CampusBuddy/README.md

 ### USER NOTES

 Windows
-- Should simply be able to run to run the entire application
+- Should simply be able to run the entire application
 ```
 ./start.sh
 ```